[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 Most organizations will initially go down the path of building their own custom tooling or scripts around their IaC deployments but will eventually discover that these custom-built tools often don’t scale, meet compliance requirements, and require overhead to maintain.
 Not to mention the fact that if you’re using multiple IaC languages, you’ll have to build multiple tools yourself or further complicate the existing custom tool you’re attempting to build.

 Fortunately, there is a tool that can solve these types of problems – and provide many additional benefits, such as compliance, reliability and scalability.
-Spacelift is the most flexible CI/CD tool for infrastructure as code and was purpose-built for this use case.
+Spacelift is the most flexible CI/CD tool for infrastructure orchestration and was purpose-built for this use case.
 Spacelift supports multiple IaC languages (including AWS CloudFormation and Terraform), which allows you to standardize your deployment processes and compliance requirements across all of your IaC languages.
 Additionally, Spacelift has many unique features, such as Policies – which can be used for access controls, approvals, customizing your deployment workflows, and even creating dependencies across your IaC languages.

 If you want to learn more about Spacelift, create a free account today or book a demo with one of our engineers.